CALGARY, Alberta (AP) -Miikka Kiprusoff shared the credit for finally ending the Anaheim Ducks' record-setting streak.

 After allowing two goals on three shots in the first period, Bryzgalov was pulled from the Anaheim net in for Jean-Sebastien Giguere, who stopped all nine shots he faced in the middle frame and five more in the third.

-Heading into the game, Calgary had allowed just seven goals in the third period while Anaheim had surrendered eight in the final frame.
+Notes: Heading into the game, Calgary had allowed just seven goals in the third period while Anaheim had surrendered eight in the final frame.
 Only New Jersey (six) had allowed fewer. ...
 Selanne and Getzlaf had five-game point-scoring streaks ended, while Kunitz saw his four-game streak end. ...
 Calgary captain Jarome Iginla assisted on Langkow's first-period goal to extend his point-scoring streak to four games.